 The Maryland Court of Appeals decided Espina v.
 Prince George’s County last week.
 The opinion is not a good one if you care about justice.

 I have written here two times how awful governmental immunities are.
 But I think the topic is inexhaustible, like Doris Kearns Goodwin digging even deeper into Lincoln’s life.
 The unfairness of protecting government when they hurt someone is just plain wrong.
-In 2014, they just don’t make any sense.
+In 2014, they just make little sense.
 Virtually everyone agrees they lead to grave injustice.
 Yet no one really cares.

 This was a regular tort claim and a constitutional tort.
 I don’t handle constitutional torts.
 But I’ve always understood that constitutional torts are different.
 (One question the court left unanswered, because it didn’t have to, is whether Maryland’s cap on damages applies to Constitutional torts.)

-The Court of Special Appeals, in an opinion written by Judge Stuart R. Burger, used some pretty good logic to argue that a tort is a tort.
-I don’t disagree with the logic although, honestly, I did not dig that deeply into it.
+The Court of Special Appeals, in an opinion written by Judge Stuart R. Burger, used some good logic to argue that a tort is a tort.
+I don’t disagree with the logic although, honestly; I did not dig that deeply into it.
 I just think we need to completely change the rules of the game when suing governmental entities.